 Their 1 month and 6 months plans are also not that cheap.
 They cost $12.95 and $9.99 respectively.

-Express VPN also don’t offer a lot of simultaneous connections.
+Express VPN also doesn’t offer a lot of simultaneous connections.
 At max, you can only connect up to 3 devices.

 That’s way less than NordVPN, Surfshark, and Cyberghost.

-So there you have it, folks, these were the best VPN services to get right now.
+So there you have it, folks, these were the best VPN services to buy in 2020 right now.
 NordVPN, Surfshark, Cyberghost, and ExpressVPN are not only super affordable but also highly versatile.
 Whether you’re into torrenting or unblocking streaming services, you can do that and much more with these amazing VPN services.